loginom/loginom-help-en-omegat/data/integration/export/database/new-table-design.md

 * Table fields specifying the following parameters:
    * Field name in the [permissible format](../../../data/datasetfieldoptions.md).
    * Type of the field data.
-   * Size (only for the string field) is a maximum string length; by default, it is equal to 50.
+   * Size (only for the string field): the maximum string length; by default, it is equal to 50.
 It is required to adjust the parameter value set by default according to the exported data, if relevant.

 > **Important:** When exceeding the maximum value of the exported string length, the export error will occur.